bhav0904/Presentations/eclipse-collections-overview/slides.md

 ----------------------------
 * An Open Source Collections Framework for Java
 * Rich Lambda-Ready API
-* Additional collection types not found in the JDK like Bags, Multmaps\
+* Additional collection types not found in the JDK like Bags, Multimaps and BiMaps